William Wang

 Lee Ranaldo: still sonic

-Lee Ranaldo is famed for his work with the critically acclaimed noise rock band Sonic Youth.
-Pitchfork Media hailed their album Daydream Nation as the #1 album of the 80s and Spin magazine staff identified Ranaldo as the #1 guitarist of all time, alongside bandmate Thurston Moore.
-However, he maintains a strong ...
+Lee Ranaldo is famed for his work with the critically-acclaimed noise rock band Sonic Youth.
+Pitchfork Media hailed their album Daydream Nation as the #1 album of the 80s and Spin magazine staff identified Ranaldo as the #1 guitarist of all time.

 Picture